Want to save money on your car insurance? Find and compare free custom quotes here.

 - Property damage liability of $5,000 - the most the insurer pays for damage to property.

 Although it may seem like a good idea to buy only the minimum, it’s a good idea to pay extra for better coverage: at least $100,000 in individual bodily injury liability, $300,000 in total bodily injury liability and $100,000 in property damage liability.
+Having higher limits ultimately protects you financially in the long run.

 Keep in mind that only legal minimum coverage also doesn’t cover comprehensive or collision insurance.
 Collision pays for damages to your car itself after an accident while comprehensive pays for damages from certain natural disasters (things that don’t involve another vehicle), like falling tree branches, vandalism, and theft.